Remove-Win: a Design Framework for Conflict-free Replicated Data Types

 \subsubsection{Segmenting System Execution into Phases}

 Given the remove-win strategy, the execution is segmented into phases.
 Within a phase, non-remove operations initialize a data item and update its value.
-The remove operation ends the current phase and starts a new phase from scratch.
-Phase-based resolution is central to the design of RWSet, as detailed below.
+The remove operation wipes off everything and ends the current phase, and then starts a new phase from scratch.
+Phase-based resolution is central to the design of \rwf-DTs, as detailed below.

-The design of RWSet considers one single data item.
-For each data item in the CRDC, the conflict resolution is conducted independently.
-Consider concurrent non-remove operations $o_1$ and $o_2$.
-They belong to different phases if there is a remove operation $r$ that ``separates" them, as shown in Figure \ref{F:Phase-Simple}.
-Here, ``separates" means that $\neg(r \vis o_1)$ and $r\vis o_2$.

-The remove operation wipes out effects of all operations which are visible to it or are concurrent with it.
-The current phase ends.
-The new phase starts when an add operation initiates the data item again, and value-update operations modify the data value.
-To define the concept of phase, we first define the remove history of an operation/replica:
+To define the concept of phase, we first define the remove history of an operation and a replica state:

-\textbf{Definition 3.\mycounter{def_counter}:} \textit{remove history}.
-The remove history $\mathcal{H}_r (o)$ of an operation $o$ is the set of all remove operations that are visible to it:
+\begin{definition}[remove history] The remove history $\mc{H}_r(o)$ of an operation $o$ is the set of all remove operations that are visible to it:

-The remove history of one replica is defined as the set of all remove operations on this replica.
-Here, we say the operation $o$ is on replica $p_i$ if $o.e{lcl}$ or any of $o.e_{rmt}$ takes place on $p_i$. \pfend
+The remove history $\mc{H}_r(p^t)$ of one replica state $p^t$ is defined as the union of remove histories of all operations executed on this replica, together with all the remove operations executed on this replica: